Tronald/CoordinateSharp/README.md

 </p>
 <br/>

-CoordinateSharp is a simple .NET library that is designed to assist with geographic coordinate conversions, formatting and location based celestial calculations.
+CoordinateSharp is a simple .NET library that is designed to assist with geographic coordinate conversions, formatting and location based celestial calculations such as sunset, sunrise, moonset, moonrise and more.

 ### Like CoordinateSharp?
 Tell us about it!